Singh-Prince-Rinku/SuperVisedMacineLearning/README.md

     Naive Bayes Classifier

-    Note : This repo is not complete, I will more Algorithms in this repo.
+    Note : This repo is not complete, I will updated more Algorithms in this repo.